Independent and Directed Study

 Juniors and Seniors at ILR may propose a course of study to more deeply pursue an interest or a question that intrigues them and that is not fully treated in regularly scheduled courses.
 When an individual student does this it is called an independent study.
 If two or more students decide to pursue such a course of study as a group, it is called a directed study and is handled slightly differently.

 For either an independent study or a directed study (ILR 4990), students discuss an issue or question of interest with a faculty member and write a proposal that includes a description of their project, how the study will be conducted and with what level of faculty supervision, a tentative bibliography, and an indication of how the work will be evaluated.
 The proposal is then submitted to and reviewed by the supervising faculty member and the Academic Standards and Scholarships Committee in ILR.

 Forms to be completed may be downloaded, completed, and submitted to OSS, 101 Ives Hall.
-(Copies of the forms are also available in the OSS)
+Forms may be submitted in person or via email at email@example.com.

 Who will review my proposal?